DataONEorg/sem-prov-ontologies/CONTRIBUTING.md

 reflects the current releases for each ontology.
 Changes should not occur directly on the main branch, but rather be merged from `develop` using a Pull Request once a new release has been fully vetted.
-Thus, the `main` branch is locked and requires formal review and approval from two project members before the release pull request can be merged.
+Thus, the `main` branch is locked and requires formal review and approval from one project member before the release pull request can be merged.
 Once a PR from `develop` has been merged, a tag should be immediately created reflecting the version released.
 These tags should be of the form `NAME-version`, where NAME is the abbreviated